Bandyer/bandyer.github.io/basic.md

 The decline concept is the *action of declining* a *Incoming Dial* received.
 The clients who receives the *Incoming Dial* event can decline the call received.

 ---

+**Hang up**

+The hangup concept is the *action of hanging up* a *running call*.
+The one to one call will terminate at the first hangup action.
+Otherwise, the many to many call will continue when the clients remained are at least two.

+---